Welcome

 Swim groups are typically based on a swimmer’s ability rather than their age.
 Our groups are structured to ensure that swimmers learn stroke techniques and skills appropriate for their level.
 Your swimmer may be grouped with slightly older or younger swimmers, but rest assured that the coaches have made the best decision to support their learning and development.

-Training Considerations:
+Training considerations

 For more of an in-depth look at group requirements and learning outcomes, check out our Swim Group Descriptions.